Why Choose a Laparoscopic Spay at Roncy Village for Your Pet?

 On the day of surgery your pet will be anesthetized and the surgical area will be shaved and prepared aseptically.
 Once in surgery, their abdomen is gently inflated with carbon dioxide to allow an unobstructed view of the abdominal organs, which can then be manipulated.
 A small 5 millimeter incision is then made into the abdomen to allow introduction of the camera that will be used to visualize organs.
 Following this, a second incision is made, through which the instruments are placed that will be used to perform the procedure.

 First the ovaries are identified, elevated and suspended next to the abdominal wall.
 An instrument is then introduced that both cuts and cauterizes tissue.
 The tissue surrounding the ovary that attaches it to the body is cauterized and cut away, freeing it so that the ovary can then be removed through one of the small incisions.
 After removing the ovary, the instrument is re-introduced and the procedure is repeated with the ovary on the opposite side.
 Once both ovaries are removed, the abdomen is deflated.
 A single suture is placed to close the body wall and the skin incisions are so small that they are closed with simple tissue glue.
 The patient is typically up and fully alert within just a couple of hours, and is ready to go home that same evening.
-Unlike the 2 weeks of enforced quiet time to heal after an invasive traditional spay surgery, pets can get back to many of their normal activities as soon as 2-3 days after a laparoscopic spay – particularly helpful with active puppies and kittens!
+Unlike the 2 weeks of enforced quiet time to heal after an invasive traditional spay surgery, pets can get back to many of their normal activities as soon as 2-3 days after a laparoscopic spay – particularly helpful with active puppies!

 Laparoscopic Spay Videos